Manchester: Where Cotton Built an Empire, Football Divides a City, and the Music Never Stopped

 Getting Around

 The Metrolink tram network is comprehensive and reliable.
 A day saver costs £5.20 (after 9:30 AM on weekdays) and covers all zones.
 Buy with contactless at any station.
-The trams are clean, frequent, and go everywhere you'll want to go: Old Trafford, the Etihad, Heaton Park, Altrincham, Didsbury.
+The trams go everywhere you'll want to go: Old Trafford, the Etihad, Heaton Park, Altrincham, Didsbury.

 Buses are cheaper (£1.50–2.50 per journey) but slower.
 The free bus routes (1, 2, and 3) cover the city center if you're staying central.